Categories of partial equivalence relations as localizations: The category C<P> as a category of fibrant objects

-We recall the following definition from~\cite{brown1973abstract}. \begin{definition} A \emph{category of fibrant objects} is a category $\mcc$ with finite products, together with two distinguished classes $\cfib,\cweq\subs\mor(\mcc)$ of morphisms whose elements are called \emph{fibrations} and \emph{weak equivalences}, respectively.
+In this section we show that for every indexed frame $\tripcoppos$, the category $\canp$ can be equipped with the structure of a `category of fibrant objects' in a natural way.
+We start by recalling the definition from~\cite{brown1973abstract}. \begin{definition} A \emph{category of fibrant objects} is a category $\mcc$ with finite products, together with two distinguished classes $\cfib,\cweq\subs\mor(\mcc)$ of morphisms whose elements are called \emph{fibrations} and \emph{weak equivalences}, respectively.
 Morphisms in $\cfib\cap\cweq$ are called \emph{trivial fibrations}.
-These classes are subject to the following axioms. \begin{description} \item[(A) ] $\cweq$ contains all isomorphisms, and for any composable pair $A\xrightarrow{f}B\xrightarrow{g}C$, if either two of the three morphisms $f$, $g$, and $gf$ are in $\cweq$, then so is the third. \item[(B) ] $\cfib$ contains all isomorphisms and is closed under composition. \item[(C) ] Pullbacks of fibrations along arbitrary maps exist and are fibrations.
-Pullbacks of trivial fibrations are trivial fibrations. \item[(D) ] For any $X\in\mcc$ there exists a \emph{path object}, i.e.\ a factorization
+These classes are subject to the following axioms. \begin{description} \item[\namedlabel{ax:a}{(A)}] All isomorphisms are weak equivalences, and for any composable pair $A\xrightarrow{f}B\xrightarrow{g}C$, if either two of the three morphisms $f$, $g$, and $gf$ are weak equivalences, then so is the third. \item[\namedlabel{ax:b}{(B)}] The class of fibrations contains all isomorphisms and is closed under composition. \item[\namedlabel{ax:c}{(C)}] Pullbacks of fibrations along arbitrary maps exist and are fibrations.
+Pullbacks of trivial fibrations are trivial fibrations. \item[\namedlabel{ax:d}{(D)}] For any $X\in\mcc$ there exists a \emph{path object}, i.e.\ a factorization